Black-Star-Institute/blackstar.github.io/docs/people/teller_edward.md

 What evidence exists to link Teller with UFOs specifically?

 Garner 2008
-> The famous Dr. Edward Teller* took a personal interest in Dan’s case and arranged for him to attend special courses at State University of New York (SUNY) while at the same time completing his PhD.
+> The famous Dr. Edward Teller took a personal interest in Dan's case and arranged for him to attend special courses at State University of New York (SUNY) while at the same time completing his PhD.